 How much resveratrol should you take?

 Resveratrol is an unproven treatment and there is no standard dose.
 Some estimates of doses come from preliminary research studies.
 Ask your health care provider for advice.

 Resveratrol occurs naturally in red wine, red grape skins, grape juice, peanuts, mulberries, and some Chinese herbs.

 Some people wonder if they should drink more red wine because of the possible health benefits of resveratrol.
 However, most experts and organizations like the American Heart Association still suggest limiting alcoholic drinks to one per day for women and two for men.
 Four ounces of red wine equals one drink.
 Other forms of alcohol do not have resveratrol.

 - Side effects.
 When resveratrol is consumed in the amount normally occurring in foods, it is generally considered safe.
 It could cause a reaction in those who are allergic to grapes or wine.

 - Risks.
 People who have health conditions like bleeding disorders should not take resveratrol without talking to a doctor first.
-Women who have hormone-sensitive conditions like endometriosis or cancers of the breast, ovaries, or uterus must get medical advice before using resveratrol supplements.

 - Interactions.
 If you take any medicines or other supplements regularly, talk to your health care provider before you start using resveratrol supplements.
 They could interact with medicines like blood thinners, blood pressure drugs, cancer treatments, MAOI antidepressants, antiviral and antifungal medicines, NSAID painkillers, and supplements like St. John's wort, garlic, and ginkgo.